 Elizabeth Davis became Furman University’s 12th President on July 1, 2014.
-Under her leadership, the university has instituted The Furman Advantage, a distinctive vision for higher education centered on a comprehensive student experience.
-Through The Furman Advantage, the university creates a personalized pathway for every student that leads to lives of purpose, successful careers and community benefit.
-Combining the strengths of a liberal arts and sciences education with relevant out-of-class experiences and a team of mentors to guide each student, Furman is shifting the focus to the individual student in a way that universities have claimed to do but rarely achieved.
-The groundbreaking effort was launched in October 2016 with $47 million from The Duke Endowment.
+Under her leadership, the university has instituted The Furman Advantage, a distinctive vision for higher education that combines learning with immersive experiences outside the classroom, creating a personalized pathway that prepares students for lives of purpose, successful careers and community benefit.
+The groundbreaking effort was launched in October 2016 with a $47 million grant from The Duke Endowment.

-Davis has addressed numerous organizations in the Upstate since arriving at Furman, and she has also spoken throughout the U.S. on issues involving higher education, university leadership and financial management.
-She has written op-eds for The Greenville News, University Business and other publications, and has done numerous interviews on radio and television on the subject of higher education.
+Dr. Davis has addressed numerous organizations in the Upstate since arriving at Furman, and she has also spoken throughout the U.S. on issues involving higher education, university leadership and financial management.
+She has been quoted in national media, written op-eds for The Greenville News, University Business and other publications, and done many interviews on radio and television on the subject of higher education.

-Before coming to Furman, Davis spent 22 years at Baylor University in Texas, where she most recently held the position of executive vice president and provost.
-In addition to being a member of the accounting faculty at Baylor, she also served as vice provost for Financial and Academic Administration, associate dean for Undergraduate Business Programs, and acting chair of the Department of Accounting and Business Law.
+Before coming to Furman, Dr. Davis spent 22 years at Baylor University in Texas, where she most recently held the position of Executive Vice President and Provost.
+In addition to being a member of the accounting faculty at Baylor, she also served as Vice Provost for Financial and Academic Administration, Associate Dean for Undergraduate Business Programs, and Acting Chair of the Department of Accounting and Business Law.
 Before beginning her higher education career, she spent three years at Arthur Andersen & Co. in New Orleans.